yinweisu/k8s_learning_notes/README.md

 ### StatefulSet

 * Handle syncronization
+* Each replica has unique identity and their own storage, which store their states.
+* A replica is not created until the previous replica is created.
+Deletion happens in reverse order.
 * StatefulSet in k8s is complex.
 Therefore, people usually deploy their database application outside k8s, and only deploy stateless application on k8s

+### DaemonSet

+* A *DaemonSet* ensures that all (or some) Nodes run a copy of a Pod.
+As nodes are added to the cluster, Pods are added to them.
+As nodes are removed from the cluster, those Pods are garbage collected.
+Deleting a DaemonSet will clean up the Pods it created.

 ## Architecture